vnuxa/astrum/docs/main/introduction/subscriptions.md

 Subscriptions are the only way to update your state and view logic after an external event occurs.\
-Subscriptions will trigger *every* window's view and signal logic
+Subscriptions will trigger *every* window's view and signal logic (might change in the future, depending on libcosmic)

 ---
 To use a subscription, you must subscribe to a specific service.\